pintu-iitbhu/LowLevelDesign/InMemoryCache/README.md

 - Add callback mechanisms for eviction events

-# 📚 In-Memory Cache Design – Interview Q&A (Urban Company SDE-2)
+# 📚 In-Memory Cache Design – Interview Q&A

 This document covers common **cross-questions** asked in interviews for the low-level design of a **Generic In-Memory Cache Library**, along with strong, SDE-2-level answers.